 Military Leave With Pay -"Military duty", for the purpose of these regulations, shall include any ordered military duty in the service of the State or the United States.
-It shall include schools conducted by the armed forces of the United States.
-To be identified as "Military Duty", such duty must be performed by a member of one of the armed forces and must be of less than thirty (30) days duration.
+It shall include schools conducted by the Armed Forces of the United States.
+To be identified as "Military Duty", such duty must be performed by a member of one of the Armed Forces and must be of less than thirty (30) days duration.

 Regular employees shall be entitled to leave with pay while engaged in the performance of military duty and while going to and from such duty.
-Military leave with pay may not exceed 18 workdays in any one calendar year or in any one continuous period.
+Military leave with pay may not exceed 18 workdays in any one Federal Fiscal year (October 1 through September 30).
 In the event the Governor declares an emergency and orders employees to State active duty as a member of the National Guard, the leave may be extended over the 18-day limit.
 Under these circumstances, the employee has the option to continue group insurance benefits.
 After an employee has exhausted his/her paid military leave, the University may pay the employee for his/her accumulated vacation/annual leave upon request from the employee.

-Reemployment Rights of Members of a Reserve Component of the Armed Forces Called to Extended Active Duty:
+Reemployment Rights of Members of a Reserve Component of the Armed Forces Called to Extended Active Duty